seyfer/liveinternet-importer/readme.txt

 == Screenshots ==

-1. The appearance of a plugin
+1. The appearance of a plugin.
 2. Adding XML file to the plug-in upload form.

 == Changelog ==